1 “Life is tough, but it's tougher when you're stupid.”

 The strength of a person’s character. . .their grit and drive to success is determined by whether or not they can finish what they started.

-Employees who complete the task are more highly valued than those who, though they make a valiant effort, nevertheless, fail to complete the project.
+Employees who complete the task are more highly valued than those who, though they make a valiant effort, but fall short.

 The One by whom our every effort, thought and action should be measured . . . was a finisher.